5j9/tsetmc/README.rst

 The ``Instrument`` class provides methods for getting information about an instrument.
 The following code block tries to demonstrate its capabilities.

-Please review the abbreviations described at https://cdn.tsetmc.com/Site.aspx?ParTree=151713 .
+Please review the variable names at http://tsetmc.com/Site.aspx?ParTree=151713 .
 Many of the parameters/keys/column-names/etc are chosen from those abbreviations.
 If you can't figure out the meaning of any of them, please open an issue.

 .. code-block:: python